EST.

 Tenzin Nyandak, PE, RA, is a registered architect and a licensed structural engineer.
 Tenzin is a first-generation immigrant, a first-generation college graduate, a former US political asylee, and a former undocumented immigrant.
 Prior to starting Studio Nyandak, he was an associate at Caples Jefferson Architects and in 2015, he was named the Robert Silman Fellow for Preservation Engineering.
 He cares deeply about safeguarding cultural heritage, developing architectural identity that is authentic, creativity in structural engineering, and supporting the younger generation of architects and engineers.

-TICKET OPTIONS
+YOUR TICKET OPTIONS

-Click to select your ticket type
+Select your ticket type below.

 Other Upcoming Programs / Events